 A facelift is a form of facial rejuvenation which consists of lifting sagging tissue on the face and neck.
 This sagging is caused by age and external factors such as exposure to the sun, diet, pollution and stress.

 There is no ideal age for a facelift.
-However, patients tend to be between 40 and 60 years of age, with the age of the patient depending on the degree of ageing and the elasticity of their face.
-Another factor is the desire of the patient: facelifts are now performed on persons 40 years of age, whereas in the past they were only performed on persons from the age of 55 or 60.
+However, patients tend to be between 40 and 60 years old, with the age of the patient depending on the degree of ageing and the elasticity of their face.
+Another factor is the desire of the patient: facelifts are now performed on people of 40 years old, whereas in past they were only performed on people at the age of 55 or 60.

 This technique is used in cases when the skin on the forehead shows signs of aging, with vertical and horizontal creases and drooping eyebrows.
 To correct creases on the forehead, we recommend the infiltration of Botox and peeling, achieving excellent results.
 When the eyebrows droop, we perform a brow lift using suspension points.

 In these cases, we see flabbiness and drooping tissue in the middle of the face.
-The treatment consists of lifting the tissue in this area (cheekbones and corners of the mouth) through invisible incisions within and behind the ears.
-It has recently been discovered that a major cause of aging is the loss of fat; in view of this discovery, a mandatory step in all modern facelift procedures is the infiltration of fat of the patient to fill in and rejuvenate areas that have drooping skin.
+The treatment consists in lifting the tissue in this area (cheekbones and corners of the mouth) through invisible incisions within and behind the ears.
+It has recently been discovered that the major cause of aging is the loss of fat; thus, a mandatory step in all modern facelift procedures is the infiltration of fat of the patient to fill in and rejuvenate areas that have drooping skin.

-When the loose skin is on the neck, the treatment consists of removing fat and stretching the muscles and the skin of the neck through (completely invisible) incisions behind the ear.
+When the loose skin is on the neck, the treatment consists in removing the fat and stretching the muscles and the skin of the neck through (completely invisible) incisions behind the ear.